Flameis/CS362-Team3/Project Proposal.md

 * Database connected to the map.

 ### Week 5 - Plant Identification and Upload

 Goals: Implement plant identification prompts and the information and file upload features.
 Tasks:

+Backend Team:

+* Allow for the database to store photos

+Front End Team:

+* Design the UI for adding plants.
 * Allow for a user to upload a photo.
 * Allow someone to identify a plant based on the photo.
 * Allow a user to add information to an identified plant.
 * Add prompts to help users identify plants.

+Interaction Team:

+* Allow for photos to be uploaded.
+* Allow for plant data to be added and deleted.
 * Seamless updates to the system when a plant is uploaded, updated, or deleted.
-* Design the UI for adding plants.

 Deliverables:
 * Updated Database.